all-of-us/raw-data-repository/rest-api/README.md

 ## Configuring a Ubuntu workstation for API development:

-Follow the instructions in the client directory first to set up a virtual Python environment, then follow the instructions here.
+Follow the instructions in the client directory first to set up a virtual Python environment, then using the client venv, follow the instructions here.

 ### Installing dependencies